zetareticoli/zetareticoli/README.md

 # Hi, I'm Francesco

-I am a Senior Product Designer at @teamdigitale, Italy's Department for Digital Transformation.
+I am a Senior Product Designer at @italia, Italy's Department for Digital Transformation.

 My role involves curating the **Italian Government Design System** and designing services to improve the **citizen** **experience**.